 The New York Cubans ceased to exist after the 1950 season.
 During the summer of 1951, Amorós played in the Dominican Republic, where pro baseball had resumed that year (the league would not switch to the winter until 1955).
 With the Estrellas Orientales club in San Pedro de Macorís, Edmundo went 31 for 79 (.392), scoring 20 runs and driving in 19.

 In the winter of 1951-52, Amorós posted .333-3-27 numbers for Havana and was named a league All-Star.
 He also attracted the attention of Brooklyn Dodgers coach Billy Herman, who was managing the Cienfuegos team.
 Herman in turn tipped off Al Campanis, who signed the outfielder for a $1,000 bonus.
 After the Cuban season ended, the Reds went on to the fourth Caribbean Series, played in Panama City.
-Cuba won all five of its games, and Edmundo led all hitters by going 9-for-20 (.450).
+Cuba finished 5-0 with one tie, and Edmundo led all hitters by going 9-for-20 (.450).
 One of those hits drove in pitcher Tommy Fine with the only run in Fine’s no-hitter on February 21 -- a unique achievement in Series history.